danieledellacioppa/ACL-Assignments/Matthew Gillman/archlinux-PGTap/README.md

 let's now try to state the **9 * 9 = 81** and then **9 * 9 = 82**

-the syntax I'm goin to use is
+the syntax I'm going to use is

 ```